WT-MM/PortfolioSite/README.md

 gem install bundler
 ```

 You may need to use `rbenv` to install a version of Ruby that works with Bundler.

+For example:
 ```bash
 brew install rbenv
 rbenv install 3.3.6